carpodok/carpodok/README.md

 - 🌱 I’m currently learning React-Native to develop cross platform mobile apps.

-- 📝 I've Medium account where I publish stories when I learn new things.
+- 📝 I've Medium account where I publish articles when I learn new things.

 - :iphone: There are 2 mobile apps that I released on Google Play.
 Their codes and links are available in my GitHub account.